Hypnotic-Herons/Sprint-2/README.md

 ## REQUIREMENTS
-1. Use the open API for Bangazon.
+1. Using Django framework application, you will be building the initial, open API for a company internal processes website.
-2. Expose the following resources in your program:
+2. Expose the following resources in your API.

-    1. Customer
+    1. Employee
-    2. Order
-    3. Product
-    4. Department
+    2. Department
-    5. Computer
+    3. Computer
-    6. Training Program
+    4. Training Program
-    7. Product Type
-    8. Payment Type
-    9. Employee

 The initial version is for internal consumption only, so do not require permissions to access, or manipulate, any resources.